Teaching dermatology and venereology to medical students

 Criteria for credit

-Full attendance of practice is compulsory and it is the main prerequisite for the credit.
-One day absence is permitted if appropriate documentation is submitted - i.e. by medical certificate of illness etc. In case of longer absence (e.g. 2 or more days) surrogate practices must be negotiated with the responsible teacher under premises given by teacher.
+Attendance of practice is compulsory and it is the main prerequisite for the credit.
+Two absences are allowed without the need for an excuse.
+The third absence must be properly excused - i.e. by medical certificate of illness etc. In case of longer absence (e.g. more days) surrogate practices must be negotiated with the responsible teacher under premises given by teacher.

 Exam application